 The combination of blank face, soft and monotone voice, and difficulty with finding the right word can be a real dilemma for me.
 I do exercises and I try to smile, talk loudly and animatedly, and to be aware of my cognitive situation, but it's hard to keep it all going, and when I manage to do so, it sometomes takes enough mental bandwidth that I have a hard time remembering what I want to say!
 When I think about this combination of symptoms, I'm surprised (and grateful) that friends can still see the real person inside.

-This may be one reason why I enjoy dancing so much: dancers don't look at each other's faces, and they don't talk when dancing.
+This may be one reason why I enjoy dancing Argentine tango so much: tango dancers don't look at each other's faces, and they don't talk when dancing.
 Connection, when it occurs, can go around these issues.

 I've just recently started a new program of voice and cognitive therapy, and I'm excited about it.
 Hopefully I'll have an upbeat post about this soon!